Why major in Mathematics at Mount Mary?

 According to the U.S. Bureau of Labor Statistics, the 2018 median annual salary for mathematicians and statisticians is more than $88,000 ,and employment is projected to grow 30% in the next decade.
 Some math-related career fields require a master’s degree or other advanced degree.

-To view particular mathematicians talking about their work, see Mathematically Gifted and Black
+To view particular mathematicians talking about their work, see Mathematically Gifted and Black and Lathisms.

 Mount Mary is home to the first Wisconsin chapter of Kappa Mu Epsilon, the Wisconsin Alpha Chapter.
 Established at Mount Mary in 1947, Kappa Mu Epsilon is a mathematics honor society for undergraduate mathematics students.
 Its objectives are to further interests in mathematics, to realize the important role mathematics has played in the development of western civilization, and to develop an appreciation for the power and the beauty possessed by the subject.